 - Waubonsie State Park

-Pets on a leash up to 10 feet long are welcome in Kansas state parks and campgrounds, but are not allowed on swimming beaches or swimming areas that are delineated by buoys or other markers, or in public buildings or structures.
+Pets on a leash up to 10 feet long are welcome in Kansas state parks and campgrounds.
+But pets are not allowed on swimming beaches or swimming areas that are delineated by buoys or other markers, or in public buildings or structures.

 Kentucky state parks welcome pets on leash, except on park trails that share land with State Nature Preserves, and in protected archaeological areas.
 This includes John James Audubon SP, Wickliffe Mounds SHS, and all but one trail at Natural Bridge SRP.

-Leashed pets are welcome at all thirty-one Kentucky state park campground – and those that have cottages and lodges offer pet-friendly accommodations as well (listed below).
-There is a two pet limit in each cottage or lodge room, and a pet fee of $50 for cottages and $25 for lodge rooms applies.
+Leashed pets are welcome at all thirty-one Kentucky state park campgrounds.
+And those campgrounds with cottages and lodges offer pet friendly accommodations as well (listed below).
+There is a two pet limit in each cottage or lodge room, and a pet fee of $50 for cottages and $30 for lodge rooms applies.
 Pets are not allowed inside restaurants, lobbies, or other public areas.

 - Barren River Lake